-The DS1921L requires strict protocols to ensure data integrity.
+The DS1921H/Z requires strict protocols to ensure data integrity.
 The protocol consists of four types of signaling on one line: Reset Sequence with Reset Pulse and Presence Pulse, Write 0, Write 1, and Read Data.
 Except for the presence pulse the bus master initiates all these signals.
-The DS1921L can communicate at two different speeds: standard speed and Overdrive speed.
-If not explicitly set into the Overdrive mode, the DS1921L will communicate at standard speed.
-While in Overdrive Mode the fast timing applies to all waveforms.
+The DS1921H/Z can communicate at two different speeds: standard speed and Overdrive speed.
+If not explicitly set into the Overdrive mode, the DS1921H/Z will communicate at standard speed.
+While in Overdrive mode the fast timing applies to all waveforms.

 To get from idle to active, the voltage on the 1-Wire line needs to fall from V{PUP} below the threshold V{TL} .
 To get from active to idle, the voltage needs to rise from V{ILMAX} past the threshold V{TH} .
-The voltage V{ILMAX} is relevant for the DS1921L when determining a logical level, but not for triggering any events.
+The time it takes for the voltage to make this rise is seen in Figure 14 as ' ε ' and its duration depends on the pull-up resistor (R{PUP}) used and capacitance of the 1-Wire network attached.
+The voltage V{ILMAX} is relevant for the DS1921H/Z when determining a logical level, but not for triggering any events.

-The initialization sequence required to begin any communication with the DS1921L is shown in Figure 13.
-A Reset Pulse followed by a Presence Pulse indicates the DS1921L is ready to receive data, given the correct ROM and memory function command.
-In a mixed population network, the reset low time t{RSTL} needs to be long enough for the slowest 1-Wire slave device to recognize it as a reset pulse.
-With the DS1921L this duration is 480 μ s at standard speed and 62 μ s at Overdrive speed.
+The initialization sequence required to begin any communication with the DS1921H/Z is shown in Figure 14.
+A Reset Pulse followed by a Presence Pulse indicates the DS1921H/Z is ready to receive data, given the correct ROM and memory function command.
 If the bus master uses slew-rate control on the falling edge, it must pull down the line for $t{RSTL} + t_F$ to compensate for the edge.
-A t{RSTL} duration of 480 μ s or longer will exit the Overdrive Mode returning the device to standard speed.
-If the DS1921L is in Overdrive Mode and t{RSTL} is no longer than 80 μ s, the device will remain in Overdrive Mode.
+A t{RSTL} duration of 480 μ s or longer will exit the Overdrive mode returning the device to standard speed.
+If the DS1921H/Z is in Overdrive mode and t{RSTL} is no longer than 80 μ s, the device will remain in Overdrive mode.

-INITIALIZATION PROCEDURE (RESET AND PRESENCE PULSES) Figure 13
+INITIALIZATION PROCEDURE (RESET AND PRESENCE PULSES) Figure 14

 After the bus master has released the line it goes into receive mode (RX).
 Now, the 1-Wire bus is pulled to V{PUP} via the pull-up resistor or, in case of a DS2480B driver, by active circuitry.
-When the threshold V{TH} is crossed, the DS1921L waits for t{PDH} and then transmits a Presence Pulse by pulling the line low for t{PDL} .
+When the threshold V{TH} is crossed, the DS1921H/Z waits for t{PDH} and then transmits a presence pulse by pulling the line low for t{PDL} .
 To detect a presence pulse, the master must test the logical state of the 1-Wire line at t{MSP} .

-The t{RSTH} window must be at least the sum of t{PDHMAX} , t{PDLMAX} , and t{RECMIN} .
-Immediately after t{RSTH} is expired, the DS1921L is ready for data communication.
-In a mixed population network, t{RSTH} should be extended to minimum 480 μ s at standard speed and 48 μ s at Overdrive speed to accommodate other 1-Wire devices.
+The t{RSTH} window must be at least the sum of t{PDHMAX}, t{PDLMAX}, and t{RECMIN}.
+Immediately after t{RSTH} is expired, the DS1921H/Z is ready for data communication.
+In a mixed population network, t{RSTH} should be extended to minimum 480μs at standard speed and 48μs at Overdrive speed to accommodate other 1-Wire devices.